rikosintie/Discovery/docs/usage.md

 For example,
 `device-inventory-HQ.csv`

 There is a sample file named device-inventory-area1.csv in the project.
 The site name is just a tag so that you can have as many device-inventory files as you need.
 At a large customer this might be the MDF and then a series of IDFs.
+Or if there are multiple locations, a device-inventory file for each site.

 ### Handling more than one login password

 At smaller sites without RADIUS or TACACS+ the switches often have several different local passwords.
-Rather than putting passwords in the inventory file, split the fleet into one inventory file per password and run the script once for each:
+In that case, split the switches into one inventory file per password and run the script once for each:

 ```bash
 export cyberARK=oldpassword